-The brief is a party’s opportunity to argue why the trial court’s decision is legally incorrect or correct.
+The brief is a party’s opportunity to argue why the lower court’s decision is legally incorrect or correct.
 The appellant’s (appealing party’s) brief contains a statement of the issues on appeal, the procedural history of the case, a statement of the underlying facts, the appellant's legal argument, and a conclusion stating the relief sought.

 Many appeals are determined solely on the briefs filed by the parties; there is no right to argue a case orally before the court.

 If an appellant fails to timely file his or her appellate brief, the Appeals Court will begin a process to dismiss the case, pursuant to an Appeals Court Standing Order.

 Massachusetts Rules of Appellate Procedure (Mass.
 R. App.
 P.) 1, 16, 19, and 20, the Appeals Court Standing Order Concerning Electronic Filing, and electronic filing format requirements found on this website govern the content and format of an appellate brief.